SomSamantray/SomSamantray/README.md

 ### [gstack](https://github.com/garrytan/gstack) ![stars](https://img.shields.io/github/stars/garrytan/gstack?style=flat&label=stars&color=yellow)
 - Fixed [#2409](https://github.com/garrytan/gstack/pull/2409): setup docs told agents to run two memory-sync scripts as bare commands, which fail with "No such file or directory" since they're plain `.ts` files with no bin alias — corrected to the proper `bun run` invocation
-- Audited and help fix [#2409](https://github.com/garrytan/gstack/pull/2409): setup docs told agents to run two memory-sync scripts as bare commands, which fail with "No such file or directory" since they're plain `.ts` files with no bin alias — corrected to the proper `bun run` invocation (absorbed into main via [#2604](https://github.com/garrytan/gstack/pull/2604), credited)
+- Audited and help fix [#2409](https://github.com/garrytan/gstack/pull/2409): setup docs told agents to run two memory-sync scripts as bare commands, which fail with "No such file or directory" since they're plain `.ts` files with no bin alias — corrected to the proper `bun run` invocation